How to Research Your Club History

 Step 1: Form a History Committee

-For more modern clubs , consider doing oral history interview with your older members , who may remember still remember pivotal events, and can provide a boundless source of anecdotes.
-(Keep in mind that no-one’s memory is entirely reliable all of the time; so if at all possible, try to find more than one source.)
+For more modern clubs , consider doing oral history interview with your older members who may still remember pivotal events, and can provide a boundless source of anecdotes.
+(Keep in mind that no-one’s memory is entirely reliable all of the time, so if at all possible, try to find more than one source.)

 There are a lot of primary sources to help you find information.
 Look for:

 If your golf club has had members who have won a provincial or national title, or if any such championships were ever held at your course, definitely make the Canadian Golf Hall of Fame and Museum (CGHF) www.golfcanada.ca/cghf, a priority when sourcing information..
 If you aren’t within driving distance, try writing to the Curator at email@example.com.
 We can gather information on these events for you.
 All member clubs have access to free research and referencing – a great resource right at your fingertips!

 When your research and collecting is done, sort through the material and put it into chronological order.
 With the information organized in this way it will be easier for you to determine the specifics on important dates, key figures and major events.
 Any club history should have information about founding members, location changes, possible changes in layout, the evolution of the clubhouse, membership growth, staff and tournaments.

 First, it is important to read the histories that have been written about other clubs to get an idea of the sorts of information that are commonly used and presented.
 Some good examples to look at include: